-In an investment world where capital growth is scarce and the total return on cash and gilts is negative, investors, and savers, look for income that beats inflation.
+In an investment world where capital growth is scarce and total return of cash and gilts is negative, investors, and savers, look for income that beats inflation.
 This has been happening for a while now and I think will continue to happen all the while the investment world is upside down.

 Investment Trusts, and Closed-End Companies, have many favourable characteristics that enhance the ability to provide income.